10 Flat Iron Hair Styling Mistakes You’re Probably Making (And How To Fix Them)

 The Fix: Flat irons pack a lot of heat, so you should be applying a double dose of heat protection—before drying and again on dry hair before flat ironing.
-That means working a heat-protective styling hair serum or balm through damp hair, blow-drying or air-drying hair and then misting each of your small sections with a heat-protection spray before flat ironing hair.
+That means working a heat-protective styling spray or heat styling primer through damp hair, blow-drying or air-drying hair and then misting each of your small sections once your hair is dry with a heat-protection spray before flat ironing hair.

 The Mistake: You’re not flat ironing clean hair.

 The Fix: The best time to flat iron hair is when it’s freshly shampooed, conditioned and dried.
 Otherwise, you run the risk of pressing dirt and hair styling products into your strands, which will make it feel stiff and look dull.
 By all means, grab your flat iron for second or third day hair touchups, but concentrate the majority of flat iron work on your hair when it’s fresh.

 The Mistake: You’re flat ironing wet or damp hair.